brajeshwar/brajeshwar.github.io/about-brajeshwar.com.md

 ## 20 Years

 After being neglected for many years, I decided to rebuild my website and simplify it to be as close to plain-text as possible.
-On its 20th anniversary, Jun 11, 2021, the site is now as plain-text as possible, sprinkled with the spices of some [MarkDown](https://en.wikipedia.org/wiki/Markdown) and translated by [Jekyll](https://jekyllrb.com).
+On its 20th anniversary, Jun 11, 2021, the site is now as plain-text as possible, sprinkled with the spices of some MarkDown[^MarkDown] and translated by Jekyll[^Jekyll].
 [Github](https://github.com) takes care of the Jekyll part to spit out the HTML ([view source](https://github.com/brajeshwar/brajeshwar.github.io)).

 I have done away with comments, and dicarded a whole lot of other metadata.
 I have also deleted more than 250 articles.

+_This article was updated on {{ page.update }}._

+[^Blogger]: [Blogspot](https://en.wikipedia.org/wiki/Blogger_(service)) later known as [Blogger](https://www.blogger.com/) is an online content management system (CMS) which enables multi-user blogs with time-stamped entries.
+[Pyra Labs](https://en.wikipedia.org/wiki/Pyra_Labs) developed it before being acquired by Google in 2003.
+Google hosts the blogs, which can be accessed through a subdomain of blogspot.com.
+Blogs can also be accessed from a user-owned custom domain (such as www.example.com) by using DNS facilities to direct a domain to Google's servers.

+[^MovableType]: [MovableType](https://movabletype.org) was created by a husband and wife team with a single purpose: to create a powerful solution for the creation and management of web content.
+An originator of the blogging field, Movable Type offers stability, a user-friendly interface, and beautifully extensive visual customization for websites and blogs.

+[^WordPress]: [WordPress](https://wordpress.org) is open source software you can use to create a beautiful website, blog, or app.

+[^MarkDown]: [Markdown](https://en.wikipedia.org/wiki/Markdown) is a text-to-HTML conversion tool for web writers.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

+[^Jekyll]: [Jekyll](https://jekyllrb.com) is a simple, blog-aware, static site generator for personal, project, or organization sites.